UProcSaaS/any-file/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Please, follow next instructions to get a working copy of the project up and running on your local machine for development and testing purposes.
+This is an unstable release.
+Please, don't use in production environments.

 ### Prerequisities